 Why do online marketplaces fail?

-1. Insufficient product-market fit
+- Insufficient product-market fit

-2. Using the wrong technology to create your marketplace
+- Using the wrong technology to create your marketplace

-Without the right tech stack, it becomes very difficult to validate product-market fit – i.e. the extent to which your solution solves sufficient numbers of users’ needs in a profitable manner.
-That’s because the tech stack should support your unique business case, which encompasses user flows, revenue streams, and target markets.
+Without the right tech stack, it becomes very difficult to validate product-market fit — the extent to which your solution solves sufficient numbers of users’ needs in a profitable manner.
+That’s because the tech stack should support your unique business case, which includes user flows, revenue streams, and target markets.
 It should also scale easily as your marketplace grows after achieving product-market fit.

 Turnkey Marketplace Builder vs Software Development Agency: 10 criteria to consider

-Unless you have a platoon of top-notch in-house developers, there are two main ways to turn your marketplace idea into a reality: use a turnkey website builder (SaaS solution), or partner with a development agency (custom solution).
+Unless you have a platoon of top-notch in-house developers, there are two main ways to turn your marketplace idea into a reality: use a turnkey website builder (SaaS solution) or partner with a development agency (custom solution).
 But which technology option is best to create your online marketplace?
 Let’s compare their pros and cons to find out which one comes out on top.

-In the left-hand corner …
+In the left-hand corner . . .

-The Online Marketplace Builder
+Online Marketplace Builders

-And in our right-hand corner …
+And in our right-hand corner . . .

 Round 1: Speed

-Website Builder:
+Marketplace Website Builder:

 If you’re not too picky about your design template and you only have a few basic products to set up, you could easily have your first version ready in less than a week.
+Of course, that doesn’t mean your target market can or want to actually use it since you skipped the discovery phase.

 The timeline of a custom development process is subject to a number of factors.
 At what stage is your marketplace concept?
 Do you have an existing MVP up and running?
 How many features do you need?
 How complex are those features?
 Are there budget constraints on the number of development resources that can be utilised?
-In general, a basic first version MVP will take three to nine months.
+In general, a first version MVP will take three to nine months.

 Winner: Website builder